SEND Information Report:

 Inclusive education means supporting all pupils to learn, contribute and participate in all aspects of school life alongside their peers.
 Our curriculum includes, not only the formal requirements of the Early Years Foundation Stage Curriculum and National Curriculum, but also a range of additional opportunities to enrich the experiences of all pupils.
 Our curriculum also includes the social aspects that are essential for life-long learning.

-At Timothy Hackworth Primary School we are committed to equality.
+At Timothy Hackworth Primary School we are committed to equality and equity.
 We aim for every pupil to fulfil their potential no matter what their needs.
 Our School is committed to anti-discriminatory practice to promote equality of opportunity and values diversity for all children and families.
 We aim to:

 - Provide a secure and accessible environment in which all of our children can flourish and in which all contributions are considered and valued;